jmyers7/jmyers7.github.io/_posts/geom-primer/2023-01-17-geom-primer1.md

 The cutting-edge applications of geometry and topology to machine learning will have to come later, however.
 We have a good amount of preparatory work that we need to do before we can get to the research boundary.
 In this entirely mathematical[^foonote0] series of posts, I want to give you a glimpse into the various branches of topology and modern geometry, helping develop familiarity with some of the basic objects that appear in geometric and topological machine and deep learning.

 In this first post, we will begin by discussing embedded smooth manifolds, which make for a good introduction to topology due to their concreteness.
-We will stick with embedded manifolds for a few posts, using the ambient euclidean spaces as a concrete setting in which to learn the rudiments of the theory.
-Later, we will remove our reliance on the ambient euclidean spaces and consider instead general *abstract manifolds*.
+We will stick with embedded manifolds for a few posts, using the ambient cartesian spaces as a concrete setting in which to learn the rudiments of the theory.
+Later, we will remove our reliance on the ambient cartesian spaces and consider instead general *abstract manifolds*.
 The theory of these more general manifolds can be much more difficult, but having learned about embedded manifolds beforehand, we will have no problems!

 [^foonote0]: A major upside to presenting the theory in an entirely mathematical, abstract framework is that you can easily apply what you've learned in other settings (e.g., physics).